 Everybody knows the names of Germany's "top models."
 They are all stunning, and they dominate all sorts of media.
-However, before the current crop with all the celebrity was another German model who doesn't get a lot of publicity these days.
+However, before the current crop that is dripping with celebrity, there was another German model who doesn't get a lot of publicity these days.
 Let's take a look at German stunner Tatjana Patitz.

 Tatjana was born in Hamburg, Germany on 25 March 1966, but her family moved to the countryside in Skanör, Sweden while she was young.
 The family had a vacation spot in Mallorca, Spain where she rode horses.
 She has a sister named Sophie who models.